Jazzcort/ACOproject/README.md

 - Provide a brief history of the algorithm/datastructure. (make sure to cite sources)
 - Provide an introduction to the rest of the paper.

+In this final research paper, I selected Ant Colony Optimization to be the algorithm I'd be introducing and analyzing later in the following section.
+The Ant Colony Optimization is the optimization algorithm to solve TSP(Travelling Salesman Problem).
+It was first proposed in 1991 by Marco Dorigo and inspired by the behavior of biological ants searching for food.
+Even though the initial versions didn't provide results that's promising enough, its potential encouraged many researchers starting to study and improve this algorithm.
+Nowadays, ACO (Ant Colony Optimization) has been widely used in the field of both scientific and industrial.

+In the latter section of this paper, I would be demostrating the implementation of ACO of solving TSP problem and comparing it with a naive algorithm of solving TSP problem in the perspective of time complexity, space complexity, and accuracy.

 ## Analysis of Algorithm/Datastructure
 Make sure to include the following: